DewitteRuben/react_native_gps_tracker/README.md

 # Gps Tracker

+## !!
+Disclaimer !!

+This project was created in 2020.
+To run it in 2024, ensure that you are using Node.js version 8 before running `npm install`.

+Making this old React Native project run again was an absolute nightmare, but I eventually got it working on Android (iOS not tested).
+When running the project you can expect dependency and deprecation warnings. :)

 ## Introduction

-Read more about this project and its development on my [website](https://www.rubendewitte.com/projects/gpsapp).
+Read more about this project and its development on my [website](https://www.rubendewitte.com/projects/gps-app).

 ## Setup